izcm/dmrkt-demo/README.md

 The pipeline revolves around a fixed set of accounts — bootstrapped with ETH, WETH, and NFTs, and used as actors for every trade and listing.

 We'll call them the demo participants 👨‍💻

-We recommend connecting as one — you'll see your orders and trade history the moment you log in.
+It's recommended to connect as one as you'll see your orders and trade history the moment you log in.

 The next steps assume config/sim/mnemonic.example.json exists — run make dapp first if it doesn't.